GPUOpen-LibrariesAndSDKs/AGS_SDK/README.md

 # AMD AGS SDK
 ![AMD AGS SDK](http://gpuopen-librariesandsdks.github.io/media/amd_logo_black.png)

 The AMD GPU Services (AGS) library provides software developers with the ability to query AMD GPU software and hardware state information that is not normally available through standard operating systems or graphic APIs.
 Version 4.0 of the library includes support for querying graphics driver version info, GPU performance, Crossfire&trade; (AMD's multi-GPU rendering technology) configuration info, and Eyefinity (AMD's multi-display rendering technology) configuration info.
-AGS also exposes the explicit Crossfire API extension and additional extensions supported in the AMD drivers for DirectX 11.
+AGS also exposes the explicit Crossfire API extension, GCN shader extensions, and additional extensions supported in the AMD drivers for DirectX 11 and DirectX 12.

 In addition to the library itself, the AGS SDK includes several samples to demonstrate use of the library.

-**Note:** Shader extension support has been temporarily removed while we wait for an updated driver that fixes certain issues.

 <div>
   <a href="https://github.com/GPUOpen-LibrariesAndSDKs/AGS_SDK/releases/latest/"><img src="http://gpuopen-librariesandsdks.github.io/media/latest-release-button.svg" alt="Latest release" title="Latest release"></a>
 </div>

 ### What's new in AGS
 AGS now returns a lot more information from the GPU in addition to exposing the explicit Crossfire API and other extensions for DirectX 11.
+Version 4.0 also exposes GCN shader extensions for both DirectX 11 and DirectX 12.
 Highlights include the following:

 * The initialization function can now return information about the GPU:
   * Whether the GPU is GCN or not